sonic-net/SONiC/doc/scheduled-configurations/scheduled-configurations-hld.md

 ## Restrictions/Limitations

 - **Reliable System Clock**: Cron (and therefore *scheduled configurations*) relies heavily on the system clock to operate.
 Misconfiguration, or issues with time synchronization protocols (like NTP), can lead to configurations being applied at incorrect times, configurations not being removed, or not at being applied at all.
+- **Valid Cron Ranges**: When configuring time ranges, ensure that the start and end expressions define a valid sequence.
+For example, a start time of "0 23 * * MON-WED" and an end time of "0 5 * * TUE-THU" is invalid.
+This configuration would result in multiple starts occurring before an end event, and multiple end events occurring in sequence, leading to undefined behavior.
+Users must ensure that each start is followed by a corresponding end before the next start occurs.

 ## Testing Requirements/Design